How Much is My Emergency Room Malpractice Case Worth?

 The only way to really know the value of your case is to have a lawyer collect all of the records, retain the appropriate experts, and come up with a value based on experience as to what the settlement or trial value of your case should be.

 Here, we provide statistics and sample verdicts and settlements in emergency room malpractice cases in Maryland and around the country.
-These statistics can inform lawyer and victims as to the value of their case.
+These statistics can inform malpractice lawyers and victims as to the value of their case.
 But, it has to be said, use these valuation tools with caution.
 The value of one case does not necessarily mean that a similar case will have a similar result.
 No two claims are alike, and the differences are sometimes hard to see with the naked eye.

 But you have to start somewhere.
 These statistics and sample cases give you a step toward better understanding the range of value of your claim.Statistics on the Value of Emergency Room Malpractice Cases